brn-gthbrg/flying_eye/README.md

 # Flying Eye
-Developing an autonomous drone using a Raspberry Pi 3 follows a target via bluetooth.
+Developing an autonomous drone using a Raspberry Pi 3, and following a target via bluetooth.

 ## Getting Started